AhmedYasser5/ZINC/README.md

 # ZINC

-ZINC (stands for "ZINC Is a Normal Compiler") is a transcompiler that converts some of the BASIC programming language syntax into C++.
+ZINC (stands for "ZINC Is a Nice Compiler") is a transcompiler that converts some of the BASIC programming language syntax into C++.

 ```mermaid